-With package management it is possible to automatically update debian packages from the repositories that are defined on the device.
+If you are looking for over-the-air update functionality for Linux packages on remote embedded devices you can use the configuration option "package management".
+With qbee package management it is possible to automatically update Debian packages from the repositories that are defined on the device.
 These could be either generic platform specific repositories (for example a specific version of the Raspbian stable branch) or own defined repositories.
 The latter allows to easily add own applications and manage which version gets deployed.
 Any time there is a new version in the repository it is automatically played out.

 Create your own repository with your own applications.
 Define different versions like -stable, -test or -experimental.
 Then you can define different groups that automatically update any time one of the packages is updated.
 This way you can rapidly update your experimental lab setup and then move this into testing.
 Some customers define two test environments: internal for lab testing and external for real testing on a customer site.
 The possibility to assign these different versions to different groups makes development very fast and easy.